 "Impartial advice represents one of the most important financial services consumers can receive. . . .
 Mortgage brokers often advertise their trustworthiness as advisers on difficult mortgage decisions.
 When these intermediaries accept side payments from product providers, they can compromise their ability to be impartial.
 Consumers, however, may retain faith that the intermediary is working for them and placing their interests above his or her own, even if the conflict of interest is disclosed.
 Accordingly, in some cases consumers may reasonably but mistakenly rely on advice from conflicted intermediaries."
-Financial Regulatory Reform.
-A New Foundation: Rebuilding Financial Supervision and Regulation, US Department of Treasury, June 2009 (page 68)
+US Department of the Treasury (2009, p.
+68)